Adam's Song: Suicide of Greg Barnes

 The song caused a controversy in 2000 when it was set to replay indefinitely on a nearby stereo as 17-year-old Greg Barnes, a teenager who attended Columbine High School and had lost one of his best friends in the massacre the previous year, hanged himself in the garage of his family's home.
 Both Hoppus and DeLonge were sympathetic but stressed the song's meaning during an MTV News interview in 2001:

 Hoppus also told interviewers that he received fan mail following the song's release from fans that had contemplated suicide, but decided not to go through with it after hearing the song.
-Rolling Stone compared the controversy to that of Ozzy Osbourne's "Suicide Solution", which was played before a teen committed suicide in January 1986.
+Rolling Stone compared the controversy to that of Ozzy Osbourne's "Suicide Solution", which was played before a teen died by suicide in January 1986.

 Music video

-The song's music video was directed by Liz Friedlander and debuted on MTV's Total Request Live on March 7, 2000.
-It consists of performance footage of the trio in a warehouse in front of a wall decorated with photographs.
-In between verses, the photos' origins are explored through the different perspectives of individuals near the band.
-As the band prepares to play a show, a man has a conversation with a girl and is subsequently left alone.
+The song's music video was directed by Liz Friedlander.
+The band was seeking a more serious and subdued visual approach that contrasted with the comedic, lighthearted videos for their past singles.
+In the clip, the band performs in a darkened, industrial atmosphere, surrounded by photos from the past.
+The camera pans in to each photo during verses and breaks, silently telling a vignette of a story or moment: as the band prepares to play a show, a man has a conversation with a girl and is subsequently left alone.
 In another, while DeLonge and Hoppus read magazines inside a late-night convenience store, a melancholy woman attempts to make a call via a pay phone.
 Other montages show the trio in the company of friends and practicing, a man looking out upon the sea, and a solitary man deserted by others at an outdoor restaurant.
 The final montage consists of personal photos from the band's past.
 Friedlander's vision for the video was to focus on everyday individuals, going through difficult moments in their lives.
 "We never know what's going on in other people's lives," she told Andrew Limbong of NPR in 2018.
 "We all are dealing with our stuff, and we don't look, and don't see, and so then we don't notice."

+The footage for the video was filmed in the basement of a Los Angeles parking garage, with additional photography sessions shot in San Diego to capture personal locations tied to the band.
+It debuted on MTV's Total Request Live on March 7, 2000.